RebornBeat/BGP-X/data-plane/forwarding.md

 PT subprocess communicates via binary pipe.
 The BGP-X core does not see PT internals — it writes/reads BGP-X packets; PT handles obfuscation transparently.

+**PT is below BGP-X protocol layer**.
+All hop types (including DOMAIN_BRIDGE, MESH_RELAY) are processed identically regardless of PT status.

 ---

 ## 15. Geographic Plausibility Measurement

+Forwarding pipeline measures RTT to each node it communicates with:

 ```python
 # On KEEPALIVE send: